-In connection with the Offering, the Company expects to increase the amount available under the Credit Facility from \$200,000 to \$400,000.
+Shortly following the Offering, the Company expects to increase the amount available under the Credit Facility from \$200,000 to \$500,000.
 The Credit Facility bears variable interest at LIBOR plus 110 basis points (which may be lowered depending upon the credit rating of the Company), requires interest only payments and has a three-year term.
 A 1/8% increase or decrease in LIBOR would result in an increase or decrease in annual interest expense of approximately \$271.